tifabi/100DaysOfMLCode/ML_Algorithms/Linear_Regression/README.md

 Correlation does not imply causation.
 A common example of this: ice cream sales and murder rates were once found to be correlated, this does not imply that ice cream sales and rate of murder are related or that one caused the other.

-Linear Regression models are used for description, causal inference, or prediction y based on the relationship between X and y.
+Regression models are used for description, causal inference, or prediction y based on the relationship between X and y.
 Each of these uses depends on the model selection process.
 This is only really helpful if X and y are linearly related quantitative variables - again, not just related.
 We can see that if there is no correlation between X and y then r ~0, slope ~0, and the prediction of y can only be assumed to be mean(y).
 This is why we check for one of the major assumptions of linear regression model: independence of the error.

 ---